acamaras0/camagru/README.md

-# camagru
+# Camagru

 ### For this project I used **PHP** for the back-end part and **HTML**, **CSS** and **Javascript** for the front-end.

-A small Instagram-like site that enables users to make and share photo edits.
+Camagru is the first school project from the web development branch.
+It is a small Instagram-like website that enables users to make and share photo edits.
-The usage of frameworks is forbidden.
+For this school project, the usage of frameworks was forbidden, so everything had to be done manually.

 A small sneak peek: